Jabberwockey/homepage-skriptorium/content/en/authors/sophia/_index.md

 - Verwaltung
 ---

-Luisa Fall, played by Sophia Vergin, is the faithful lady of the counter at the Scriptorium.
+Frantje Fall, played by Sophia Vergin, is the faithful lady of the counter at the Scriptorium.
 Tireless and always friendly she handles the customers, writes certificates and documents and accepts new orders for the Scriptorium.